Duckworth (song): Lyrics

-The song uses storytelling to tell the connection of Lamar with his father, Kenny "Ducky" Duckworth, and his TDE label-boss, Anthony "Top Dawg" Tiffith.
+The song uses storytelling to tell the connection of Lamar with his father, Kenny "Ducky" Duckworth, and his Top Dawg label-boss, Anthony "Top Dawg" Tiffith.
 Specifically, the song tells the story about Top Dawg's previous encounters with Ducky, many years prior to Top Dawg signing Lamar to his label.

 More specifically, it tells the story of how Top Dawg and Ducky were gangbangers.
-When he was younger, Top Dawg frequented the KFC where Ducky worked; this is the same KFC that Top Dawg had stuck up a few years prior, where he killed a manager, and maybe even a few customers.
-Ducky found out about this and made sure he stood on Top Dawg's good side: giving him free chicken, extra biscuits, etc. When Top Dawg did eventually hold up the restaurant again, he and his cohorts made sure not to kill Ducky.
-If it weren't for these events and circumstances, Kendrick Lamar states he would have died in a gunfight without the positive influence of his father.
+When he was younger, Top Dawg frequented the Kentucky Fried Chicken restaurant at which Ducky worked; this is the same location that had been robbed a few years prior, and a customer was shot.
+Ducky was aware of this and Top Dawg's intentions, deciding that he should get on Top Dawg's good side.
+He does this by giving him free chicken and extra biscuits every time he pulled into the drive-thru.
+This act of good will was so successful that Top Dawg decided not to hold up the restaurant after all.
+The song ends with Lamar stating that if it weren't for these events and circumstances, he would have died in a gunfight without the positive influence of his father, and Top Dawg would be serving life in prison for the murder instead of founding his record label.